proximile/NH-House-of-Representatives-Committee-Summaries/data/summaries/2022/03/xvO9y8xzbeU_House Ways and Means (03_18_22).md

 Upload Date: 2022-03-19
 Video ID: xvO9y8xzbeU

-**Comprehensive Summary of the NH House of Representatives Ways and Means Committee Meeting (03/18/22)**

-The New Hampshire House of Representatives Ways and Means Committee meeting on March 18, 2022, centered on two primary topics: the regulation and taxation of cannabis (House Bill 1237 and House Bill 1598) and adjustments to cigar bar regulations.
-The discussions were detailed and multifaceted, addressing legal, financial, operational, and social implications of cannabis legalization, as well as the economic impact on cigar bars.
+The New Hampshire House of Representatives meeting on March 18, 2022, centered on the legalization and regulation of cannabis, with discussions spanning multiple bills and key aspects of implementation.
+Here’s a cohesive summary of the key points across all segments:

----

-### **1. Cannabis Legalization and Regulation**
+### **Cannabis Legalization and Regulation**
-The bulk of the meeting focused on the legalization, taxation, and regulation of cannabis in New Hampshire.
-Key aspects of the discussion included:
+The primary focus was on **House Bill 1598**, which outlines the legal framework for cannabis retail sales, taxation, and enforcement.
+Key discussions included:

-#### **Legislation and Policy**
-- **House Bill 1237 and House Bill 1598**: These bills aim to legalize and regulate cannabis, with a focus on creating a controlled, state-run system.
-The committee emphasized the importance of balancing policy goals (e.g., ending arrests for cannabis-related offenses) with financial considerations.
-- **Compromise and Caution**: Representatives stressed the need for compromise to achieve legalization while ensuring public safety, regulatory clarity, and financial benefits for the state.

-#### **Revenue and Financial Projections**
+1. **Revenue and Financial Projections**:
-- **Revenue Estimates**: The committee reviewed financial projections, estimating gross revenue of $250 million from cannabis sales, with net revenue of $50 million after operational costs.
-Excluding edibles could reduce revenue by 40%.
-- **Phased Implementation**: Initial revenues are projected at $10 million in the first year, scaling up to $30 million by the third year, as stores open incrementally (3-4 per year).
+   - Initial revenue estimates ranged from $40 million to $60 million annually, based on comparisons with states like Washington and Massachusetts.
+However, the exclusion of edibles (which account for 35-45% of sales in other states) reduced projections by 40%.
+   - In the first year, with three to four stores operational, the state expected $10.5 million in revenue, with $3 million in operational costs, leaving $7.5 million in net revenue.
+By the third year, with all 10 stores open, revenue was projected to reach full potential.
+   - Startup costs were estimated at $14 million, with initial stores funding the rollout of additional locations.

+2. **Store Operations and Model**:
+   - The New Hampshire Liquor Commission proposed a model with 10 small, strategically placed stores near state borders, resembling jewelry stores in terms of security and product display.
+These stores would be separate from liquor stores to avoid cross-contamination of consumer bases.
+   - Operational costs per store were estimated at $350,000 annually, with personnel costs starting at $1.6 million and potentially growing to $2 million in the first year.

+3. **Cultivation and Supply Chain**:
+   - The bill initially capped cultivation facilities at 15, but there was discussion about removing this cap to allow market-driven growth.
+Concerns were raised about the supply chain, particularly the ratio of growers to stores, and the need for tracking systems to ensure product integrity and prevent black market activity.
+   - The potential for multiple harvests per year could provide a windfall for small farms and agricultural businesses.
+A "negociant" role (similar to a wine negotiator) was proposed to assess product quality, educate growers, and ensure consistency.

+4. **Enforcement and Regulation**:
+   - The Liquor Commission’s Division of Enforcement Licensing would oversee cannabis regulation, establishing a Bureau of Cannabis Control with approximately eight staff members, including investigators and auditors.
+   - Enforcement strategies focused on education, compliance, and preventing youth access, with collaboration between state and local law enforcement agencies.

+5. **Revenue Allocation**:
-- **Revenue Allocation**: Funds would first cover operational costs and repay state startup costs within five years.
+   - Revenue would first cover operational costs, then repay the state for startup expenses within five years.
 Remaining funds would be allocated as follows:
-  - 50% to offset educational property taxes.
+     - **50%** to offset the state’s education property tax.
-  - 30% to pay down the New Hampshire Retirement System debt.
+     - **30%** to pay down the New Hampshire Retirement System debt.
-  - 10% to public health programs (capped at $25 million).
+     - **10%** (capped at $25 million) to fund public health programs, including substance abuse cessation.
+     - **5%** to support public safety agencies, such as police training for drug recognition.
-  - 5% each to public safety agencies and behavioral health programs.
+     - **5%** to behavioral health programs for children.

-#### **Operational and Regulatory Framework**
-- **Store Model**: The New Hampshire Liquor Commission (NHLC) proposed a freestanding retail model, with stores strategically placed near borders to attract out-of-state customers.
-Products would be displayed in cases, similar to jewelry stores.
-- **Cultivation and Licensing**: The bill initially capped cultivator licenses at 15, but the committee debated removing this cap to allow more small farms to participate.
-Vermont’s tiered licensing system was discussed as a potential model.
-- **Quality Control and Testing**: The committee emphasized the need for consistent quality, mandatory independent lab testing, and indoor cultivation to mitigate environmental risks.
-- **Enforcement**: Additional personnel, including certified police officers with specialized training, would be required.
-The NHLC would oversee a tracking system to monitor cannabis from cultivation to sale, combating the black market.

-#### **Product Inclusion and Exclusions**
-- **Edibles and Vaping Products**: There was significant debate over whether to include edibles and vaping products.
-Excluding them could reduce revenue but might mitigate risks of accessibility and public health concerns.
-- **Manufacturing and Definitions**: Clear definitions and regulations for cannabis products, including manufacturing and testing, were highlighted as essential for safety and consistency.

-#### **Banking and Financial Services**
-- The committee discussed the challenges of banking for state-run cannabis operations, emphasizing the need for protections and clarity to mitigate financial risks.

-#### **Opt-Out Clause and Local Control**
-- Towns would have the option to opt out of allowing cannabis operations, a departure from the NHLC’s liquor store model, where towns have no say in placement.

----

-### **2. Cigar Bar Regulations**
-The committee also addressed adjustments to cigar bar regulations to support businesses affected by the pandemic:
-- **Bill Purpose**: The bill aims to help cigar bars meet the 60% revenue threshold from tobacco sales by including cigarettes and loose tobacco in the calculation.
-- **Debate**: While some representatives viewed the bill as unnecessary, others supported it as a temporary solution to pandemic-induced challenges.
-The Cigar Association of New Hampshire did not oppose the bill.

----

-### **3. Agricultural and Economic Impact**
-- **Agricultural Opportunities**: Cannabis legalization was seen as a way to boost New Hampshire’s agricultural sector, allowing small farms to diversify their crops.
-- **Economic Growth**: The NHLC highlighted the potential for cannabis to generate significant revenue, support local businesses, and create jobs.

----
+6. **Edibles and Product Line**:
+   - The bill excluded edibles, which raised concerns about revenue loss and potential enforcement challenges.
+There were also discussions about the need for clear definitions and regulations around edibles and vaping products.

+### **Other Key Discussions**
+- **Cigar Bar Legislation (House Bill 1537)**: The committee debated adjusting the definition of a cigar bar to include loose tobacco and cigarette sales in meeting the 60% tobacco sales threshold.
+Some representatives expressed concerns about the need for this change.
+- **House Bill 1288**: This bill focused on updating language and increasing the amount of a non-lapsing revolving fund used for training, which is now entirely funded by agency funds.
+The committee unanimously passed the bill.
+- **Vermont’s Cannabis Model**: Representative Romney highlighted Vermont’s licensing structure, which includes seven cultivation tiers with varying fees, allows vertical integration, and limits corporate consolidation.
+Vermont had recently finalized its rules and opened its initial application period.

-### **4. Next Steps and Amendments**
+### **Social and Policy Considerations**
-The committee planned to continue refining the bills, focusing on:
-- Clarifying definitions and regulations for cannabis products.
-- Finalizing amendments related to licensing, revenue distribution, and cultivation caps.
-- Addressing outstanding questions about edibles, enforcement, and public health impacts.

----
+- **Youth and Marijuana**: Concerns were raised about the message legalization sends to youth, with some representatives expressing discomfort with encouraging marijuana use among young people.
+- **Compromise and Legalization**: There was a consensus that achieving legalization would require compromise, with a focus on stopping arrests and incarcerations related to marijuana use.
+- **Regulatory Flexibility**: Discussions emphasized the need for regulatory flexibility to allow entrepreneurial spirit and trial and error in the emerging cannabis market.

 ### **Conclusion**
-The meeting reflected a cautious yet forward-looking approach to cannabis legalization, balancing public safety, financial benefits, and regulatory clarity.
-The committee also sought to support cigar bars through targeted regulatory adjustments.
-Discussions will continue as the bills move through the legislative process, with a focus on ensuring a well-regulated, economically beneficial system for New Hampshire.
+The meeting highlighted the complexities of legalizing cannabis in New Hampshire, including financial projections, operational logistics, enforcement strategies, and legislative adjustments.
+The discussions underscored the need for a balanced approach that considers revenue generation, public safety, agricultural opportunities, and regulatory clarity.
+The bills are expected to undergo further refinement as they move through the legislative process.